The simplest way to start a business in the UK is to become self employed. This is also commonly referred to as becoming a sole trader.

 3. You have been registered as a sole trader previously

-Being self-employed means you are responsible for your own tax and National Insurance liabilities
+You are responsible for paying tax and National Insurance

-The vast majority of sole traders hire an accountant to deal with their tax affairs.
-A good accountant can safely negotiate this complex area, and advise you on the most tax-efficient way to operate.
+Most sole traders hire an accountant to deal with their tax affairs.
+A good accountant can safely negotiate this complex area and advise you on the most tax-efficient way to operate.

-As a sole trader, you will also be responsible for paying your own National Insurance Contributions (NICs).
+As a sole trader, you are also responsible for paying your own National Insurance Contributions (NICs).

 You can find the current NIC rates and allowances here.